metinonat/flight-app/README.md

 ## Getting Ready

 ### Preparing the environment:
-a .env file must be available similar to .env.example
+a .env file must be available similar to .env.example, in which Redis and PostgreSQL settings must be present.

 Installing dependencies: